 - ALWAYS refuel in a well-ventilated area, away from sparks and open flames. - ALWAYS use extreme caution when working with flammable liquids.
-When refueling, stop the engine and allow it to cool. - NEVER smoke around or near the machine.
-Fire or explosion could result from fuel vapors, or if fuel is spilled on a hot! engine. - NEVER operate the pump in an explosive atmosphere or near combustible materials.
-An explosion or fire could result causing severe bodily harm or even death. - Topping-off filler port is dangerous, as it tends to spill fuel. - ALWAYS remove the ignition key when leaving the pump unattended. - ALWAYS block the wheels on the unit when using on a slope. - ALWAYS maintain this equipment in a safe operating condition at all times. - ALWAYS stop the engine before servicing, adding fuel or oil. - NEVER run engine without air filter.
-Severe engine damage may occur. - ALWAYS be sure the operator is familiar with proper safety precautions and operation techniques before using pump.
+When refueling, stop the engine and allow it to cool.
+DO NOT smoke around or near the machine.
+Fire or explosion could result from fuel vapors, or if fuel is spilled on a hot engine. - NEVER operate the concrete pump in an explosive atmosphere or near combustible materials.
+An explosion or fire could result causing severe bodily harm or even death. - e as it tends to spill fuel - Topping-off to filler port is dangerous, as it tends to spill fuel. - Stop the engine when leaving the concrete pump unattended. - DO NOT leave the pump unattended.
+Use chock blocks if parking pump on a grade. - Maintain this equipment in a safe operating condition at all times.